 - Complete the student application appropriate for your course of study.
 Both graduate and undergraduate admission information is available on the central WashU website.
 If you are looking to study only in the summer, visit the International Summer Study website.

-- If you receive an offer of admission to WashU, your admitting department will gather information from you to send to the OISS.
-You will need to provide financial certification to your admitting department before the OISS can issue an immigration form.
-The Declaration and Certification of Finances Form is required as part of this process.
+- If you receive an offer of admission to WashU, your admitting department will will gather information from you to send to the OISS.
+For a list of Admissions Documents needed, please visit Admissions Process Documentation.

-- OISS will process your information and issue the appropriate immigration form (either an I-20 or DS-2019).
-That form will be sent to you by your admitting department.
-Before any immigration form can be issued:
+- OISS will receive the completed packet from the Admissions Office to process your information and issue the appropriate immigration form (either an I-20 or DS-2019).

 - You will need to apply for a visa at a United States consulate.